We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 “This stretches the palmar fascia, carpal tunnel structures, and median nerve, the nerve that gets irritated in a carpal tunnel syndrome,” says DiBlasio.
 This one is so simple even your officemates won’t notice you doing it, so you don’t have any excuses for not trying it.

-This is as straightforward as it sounds: shake hands like you’ve just washed them and are trying to air dry them.
+This is as straightforward as it sounds: Shake your hands like you’ve just washed them and are trying to air dry them.

 This last exercise is the deepest stretch of the set:

-Remember that stretching is an important part of any healthy routine, so don’t limit your regimen to this list.
-Every part of your body can benefit from the increased circulation, movement, and mobility that stretching can help provide.
+Stretching is an important part of any healthy routine.
+You don’t have to limit your regimen to the exercises on this list.
+Every part of your body can benefit from the increased circulation, movement, and mobility that stretching can provide.